hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

   description = "This prefix will be included in the name of most resources."
 }

-variable "instance_tenancy" {
+variable "region" {
-  description = "A tenancy option for instances launched into the VPC."
+  description = "The region where the compute network is created."
-* default     = "dedicated"
+* default     = "us-central1"
 }
 ```